 If your readers are searching for keywords or phrases that you still don’t have content for, Google Analytics will show you this data.

-Afterwards, you could consider creating one and monitor how it performs.
+Afterward, you could consider creating one and monitor how it performs.

 But before you start writing, remember to check if that particular keyword has a high search volume and low competition or not.